Bringing an innovative product to market is a journey that begins with an idea and ends with that idea becoming a profitable reality.

 Sales efforts focus on reaching potential customers, negotiating deals, and closing sales.

 Example: The marketing strategy for the phone could involve a campaign highlighting its environmental benefits, digital ads targeting eco-conscious consumers, and collaborations with sustainability influencers to drive sales.
+For a real-world example of marketing strategies, explore the Keys Motorcycle Bra case study.

 7. Product Launch and Distribution